Data-Integrity-Group/Wip/README.md

           - this becomes a nextNote quite easily - in an extensible manner - ? - verified - consided the doneSymbol
 - refine my Outliner concepts based on myNewStack
 - deferred as less important:
-  - test the use of the Preamble on a GistH page
+  - test the use of the Preamble on a GistH page - but perhaps not needed with GrimK interventions
 - ...